x011/CryptoFrame/README.md

 Ensure Python 3.x is installed on your system.

-First, clone the CryptoFrame repository to your local machine using the following `git` command:
+Clone the CryptoFrame repository to your local machine and install the retirements:

 ```
 git clone https://github.com/x011/CryptoFrame.git